<>

 The two armies met near the fortress of Versinikia, several miles north of Adrianople, in the valley of the river Tountzas.
 The Byzantine army was significantly larger, so, the Bulgarians kept on a defensive position.
 Despite its numerical and logistic superiority, the Byzantine army did not attack.
 Both armies got tense and anxious having waited in full armor for 13 days in the hot summer of Thrace.
 At the end, the Byzantine commanders became impatient and pressed the emperor to take the initiative.

 The emperor Μichael I Rangabe was in the center of the Byzantine formation, together with Leo the Armenian .
-The left flank was led by Leo Vardas and on the right was general Ioannis Aplakis with 8,000 men from Macedonia and Thrace.
+The left flank was led by Leo Vardas and on the right was general Ioannes Aplakis with 8,000 men from Macedonia and Thrace.

-The battle was short: Ioannis Aplakis attacked from the right (probably on his own initiative) and at first pushed back the left wing of the Bulgarians.
+The battle was short: Ioannes Aplakis attacked from the right (probably on his own initiative) and at first pushed back the left wing of the Bulgarians.
 But the rest of the Byzantine army remained inactive without engaging in battle.
 When Kroumos saw this, he moved a force of Slavic infantry to strengthen his left side, and at the same time outflanked the attacking Byzantines with his heavy cavalry.
 Alpakis' contingent was surrounded and. without support from the others, was soon overcome; Alpakis was killed.
 Then the whole Byzantine army began to retreat.
 The Anatolian battalions in the center were the first to retreat and were followed by all the others.
 The chief commanders of Byzantine army, including the Emperor Michael Rangabe and Leo the Armenian, were the first to abandon the battlefield.

 When the Bulgarians saw the enemy to retreat without obvious reason, they at first suspected a trap.
 They did not expect to win so easily and at first did not chase them.
 But when they confirmed that the enemy was fleeing in panic, their cavalry rushed after the Byzantines.
 The Bulgarians took the Byzantine camp and a rich prize including gold and weaponry.